romanvm/kodi.yatp/Readme.md

 The plugin includes [libtorrent](http://libtorrent.org), [Bottle](http://bottlepy.org/docs/dev/index.html)
 and [hachoir](http://hachoir3.readthedocs.org) Python modules, and [JQuery](https://jquery.com)/[JQuery EasyUI](http://www.jeasyui.com) JavaScript libraries
 which are licensed separately by their authors.
+All licenses allow at least free non-commercial use, but please read the respective licensing terms and conditions if you want to re-distribute YATP.